2025 Kenyan protests

-The 2025 Kenyan protests are a series of youth-led demonstrations that began in June 2025, primarily in Nairobi, sparked by the death of blogger and teacher Albert Omondi Ojwang in police custody and fueled by public discontent over rising living costs, government corruption, and police brutality.
+The 2025 Kenyan protests were a series of youth-led demonstrations that took place from June to July 2025 in Kenya.
+They were caused by the death of Albert Omondi Ojwang in police custody and by public discontent over rising living costs, government corruption, and police brutality.
 These events built on the momentum of the 2024 Kenya Finance Bill protests, where demonstrations against proposed tax hikes led to 65 deaths and the storming of Parliament on 25 June 2024, prompting President Ruto to veto the bill.
 Public dissatisfaction still persists due to ongoing economic challenges and a perceived lack of accountability for police violence.

 Background

 Major protests against the government of Kenyan President William Ruto first emerged in 2024, with the introduction of the Kenya Finance Bill.
 The bill proposed an increase in taxation, leading to protests.

 A year later on 6 June 2025, Kenyan blogger and teacher Albert Omondi Ojwang was arrested by police on charges of "false publication", reportedly in connection with a post on X (formerly Twitter) that criticized the Deputy Inspector General of Police Eliud Lagat.
 Ojwang died in police custody two days later.
 According to a police statement he "sustained head injuries after hitting his head against the cell wall" and was subsequently "rushed to Mbagathi hospital, where he was pronounced dead on arrival".
 Ojwang's death, along with broader public concerns over rising living costs and political corruption, led to the outbreak of demonstrations on 9 June 2025.

 The protests were largely organized over social media by Gen Z Kenyans.
 Youth activists who rallied the protestors had no leadership or formal structure.
 Some supporters of the movement have argued the lack of a centralized leadership represents a major strength, while others have argued for the need of a collective leadership in order to become a more serious force.